slavniyteo/upgraded-octo-funicular/README.md

-work) run the object code and to modify the work, including scripts to control those activities.
+the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
 However, it does not include the work's System Libraries, or general-purpose tools or generally available free